-How to plan and optimize your corporate and website structure
+How to plan and optimize your business and website structure

 Many companies do not know how they are actually structured.
 This is especially true for large companies.
 And if companies don't understand their own structure, how are customers supposed to find their way around within the website structure?
 Corporations are constantly growing organically and new divisions are "glued" to the structure.
 After that, the corporate structure looks like the house of the Weasley family from Harry Potter.
 The "Fox Building" looks as if it were an old stable that has been expanded with additional rooms in every nook and cranny.
 The building is so crooked and colorfully thrown together that it looks as if it could only be held together by magic.

 Similarly, many companies are entering new areas and industries, acquiring other companies or growing organically in other ways.